Translate to:

 • is there room for a workbench?

 • is the water heater on a raised platform, 18″ above the floor?
-Is it strapped for earthquake safety?
+Is it blocked and strapped for earthquake safety (one in the top third, one in the bottom third, and the lower one at least 4″ from the controls?)

 • have the current owners put too much storage onto the garage rafters?
 This will cause sagging, which is visible from the street – look for the garage door frame to sink a little in the middle